 The Board determines the form and amount of non-executive director compensation after its review of recommendations made by the N&CG Committee.
-In July 2017, the N&CG Committee retained Pearl Meyer & Partners, LLC ("Pearl Meyer") to review a benchmarking analysis of the Company's non-executive director compensation program compared to the non-executive director compensation programs of the same group of peer companies utilized in the Compensation Committee's review of the compensation of our Named Executive Officers, as discussed further in the section entitled "Executive Compensation-Compensation Discussion and Analysis."
-Following a review of the benchmarking analysis, Pearl Meyer noted that the Company's total non-executive director compensation was below the median of the peer group and survey data compiled by Pearl Meyer.
-Accordingly, it recommended a \$10,000 increase to director compensation during Fiscal 2018, split equally between the annual cash and equity retainers.
-The N&CG Committee recommended to the Board, and the Board subsequently approved, a \$10,000 increase to the non-executive director compensation program, effective July 1, 2017, in the form of a \$5,000 increase to each of the annual cash and equity retainers.
-In addition, the July equity grant date was moved up from the date of the Company's annual stockholder meeting to July 1st of each year.
+In July 2018, the N&CG Committee completed a detailed internal benchmarking analysis of the Company's non-executive director compensation program compared to the non-executive director compensation programs of the same group of peer companies utilized in the Compensation Committee's review of the compensation of our Executive Officers, as discussed further in the section entitled "Executive Compensation-Compensation Discussion and Analysis."
+The N&CG Committee also reviewed survey data published by the National Association of Corporate Directors and Pearl Meyer & Partners LLP ("Pearl Meyer").
+Following a review of the benchmarking analysis, the Committee noted that the compensation for each of the Audit and Compensation Committee chairpersons had fallen below the market median.
+Accordingly, the Committee recommended a \$1,000 increase to the annual cash retainer for the chairs of each of the Audit Committee and the Compensation Committee effective July 1, 2018.

-The Company's current non-executive director compensation program, effective as of July 1, 2017, is set forth in the table below.
+The Company's current non-executive director compensation program for Fiscal 2019 is set forth in the table below.
 In addition to these retainers, we reimburse our non-executive directors for actual reasonable out-of-pocket expenses upon presentation of documentation in accordance with the Company's typical expense reimbursement procedures.